 Jenny has lived in Peebles for 23 years and loves the opportunity provided by Music in Peebles to hear world class musicians play on her doorstep.

-Being recently retired from a career in scientific research, the pharmaceutical industry and in research quality assurance, and now with more free time, she was more than happy to join as a Trustee to help with the organisation of Music in Peebles.
+Having recently retired from a career in scientific research, the pharmaceutical industry and in research quality assurance, and now with more free time, she was more than happy to join as a Trustee to help with the organisation of Music in Peebles.

 Having grown up surrounded by piano and violin music but never having played herself, Jenny took up clarinet at the age of 50, with lessons from the great Peebleian Daniel T Ward; she then joined Peebles Concert Band, of which she was Chair for six years, and still enjoys playing with them.